IAMtheIAM/angular-webpack-nodejs-starter/README.md

 * `npm run build:production:jit`
 * `npm run server:dotnetcore:production`

-Viewing The App
+**Viewing The App**

 * [http://localhost:5000](http://localhost:5000)
-* Username: Admin (this will bypass the application authentication, the same as an "Authenticated: true" response from the server.
+* Username: superadmin (this will bypass the application authentication, the same as an "Authenticated: true" response from the server.
 No password needed)

 **Important points of consideration**